The winners are announced!

 ABOVE: A video related to Lizzie and Micah’s winning entry, ‘Using spatial technology to optimise next box placement’

-In second place, it is Bede Taylor and Tom Abbott who were in Year 9 at Barker College in NSW last year.
-Their video, ‘Solving homelessness in NSW using geospatial technologies’, examined homelessness in Sydney and NSW.
+In second place, it is Bede Taylor and Tom Abbott (pictured with SSSI Honorary Fellow and NSW Regional Chair Gabriel van Wyk and their teacher Simon) who were in Year 9 at Barker College in NSW last year.
+Their video, ‘Solving homelessness in Sydney and NSW.
 We felt that they used geospatial data well to explain their issue.
 Watch their running-up entry here.

 Bede and Tom received $500 cash for their efforts.